Amphotericin B: Mechanism of toxicity

-Mammalian and fungal membranes both contain sterols, a primary membrane target for amphotericin B. Because mammalian and fungal membranes are similar in structure and composition, this is one mechanism by which amphotericin B causes cellular toxicity.
+Mammalian and fungal membranes contain sterols, a primary membrane target for amphotericin B. Because mammalian and fungal membranes are similar in structure and composition, this is one mechanism by which amphotericin B causes cellular toxicity.
 Amphotericin B molecules can form pores in the host membrane as well as the fungal membrane.
 This impairment in membrane barrier function can have lethal effects.
 Ergosterol, the fungal sterol, is more sensitive to amphotericin B than cholesterol, the common mammalian sterol.
 Reactivity with the membrane is also sterol concentration dependent.
 Bacteria are not affected as their cell membranes do not usually contain sterols.

-Amphotericin administration is limited by infusion-related toxicity.
+Amphotericin B administration is limited by infusion-related toxicity.
 This is thought to result from innate immune production of proinflammatory cytokines.

 Biosynthesis

-The natural route to synthesis includes polyketide synthase components.

-The carbon chains of Amphotericin B are assembled from sixteen 'C2' acetate and three 'C3'propionate units by polyketide syntheses (PKSs).
+The natural route to synthesis includes polyketide synthase (PKS) components.
+The carbon chains of amphotericin B are assembled from sixteen 'C2' acetate and three 'C3' propionate units by polyketide syntheses.
 Polyketide biosynthesis begins with the decarboxylative condensation of a dicarboxylic acid extender unit with a starter acyl unit to form a β-ketoacyl intermediate.
-The growing chain is constructed by a series of Claisen reactions.
-Within each module, the extender units are loaded onto the current ACP domain by acetyl transferase (AT).
+A series of Claisen reactions constructs the growing chain.
+The extender units are loaded onto the current ACP domain by acetyl transferase (AT) within each module.
 The ACP-bound elongation group reacts in a Claisen condensation with the KS-bound polyketide chain.
-Ketoreductase (KR), dehydratase (DH) and enoyl reductase (ER) enzymes may also be present to form alcohol, double bonds or single bonds.
+Ketoreductase (KR), dehydratase (DH), and enoyl reductase (ER) enzymes may also be present to form alcohol, double bonds, or single bonds.
 After cyclisation, the macrolactone core undergoes further modification by hydroxylation, methylation and glycosylation.
 The order of these three post-cyclization processes is unknown.